Bet on every NFL Week 11 game at best betting sites, top betting apps

-How, where to bet on NFL Week 11: Best betting apps, promos, sites for Patriots-Jets, Broncos-Chiefs
+How, where to bet on NFL Week 11: Best betting apps, promos, sites for Jets-Patriots, Broncos-Chiefs

 Here's how to bet on the Week 11 NFL schedule, including Rams vs. Seahawks and Lions vs. Eagles

 The Week 11 NFL schedule kicks off with New England Patriots vs. New York Jets on Thursday Night Football, as New England puts its seven-game winning streak on the line in front of a national audience.
 The Patriots extended their hot streak with a win at Tampa Bay on Sunday, and they are 11.5-point favorites in the Week 11 NFL odds.
 There are 13 games on Sunday, as only two teams are on a bye this week.
-Some of the top matchups include Bills (-5.5) vs. Buccaneers, Jaguars (+2.5) vs. Chargers, Steelers (-5.5) vs. Bengals, Rams (-2.5) vs. Seahawks and Broncos (+3.5) vs. Chiefs.
-Sunday Night Football features Eagles (-1.5) vs. Lions, while Monday Night Football pits the Raiders (+3) vs. Cowboys.
+Some of the top matchups include Bears vs. Vikings (-3, 48.5), Seahawks vs. Rams (-3, 48.5) and Chiefs vs. Broncos (+3.5, 44.5).
+Sunday Night Football features Eagles (-2.5) vs. Lions, while Monday Night Football pits the Raiders (+3) vs. Cowboys.

 Bettors looking for sportsbook promos, betting sites, and where to bet on the NFL for Week 11 can read more below, along with picks for some of the biggest games.